dreadl0ck/kickoff/README.md

 KICKOFF is a commandline tool for quick and easy project bootstrapping.

 Have an amazing idea and want to dive straight into coding?

-Setup the your new project with one command!
+Setup your new project with one command!

 ## Install